graphsense/graphsense-lib/README.md

 ### As a library

 Access the graphsense cassandra db.
-This requires a graphsense config (see Modules -> Config)
+This requires a graphsense config (see Modules/Config)
 ```python3
 from graphsenselib.db import DbFactory